dmiller/clojure-clr-next/_drafts/2025-10-18-inline-skating.md

 Regular inlining reduces `(< x y)` to `(. clojure.lang.Numbers (lt x y))`.
 There is an intrinsic definition for `Numbers.lt(double,double)`.
 We end up generating the code:

-For example, a call to `Numbers.equiv(double,double)` will be inlined with:

 ```C#
 		// return (P_0 >= P_1) ?
 P_1 : P_0;
 		IL_0000: ldarg.0